 Yonsei is located on a 240-acre campus in Seoul, the capital of South Korea.
 Seoul is a large, metropolitan city of over 10 million people that is also home to a rich and traditional culture represented in ancient palaces, temples, pagodas, and gardens.
 The Seoul National Capital Area includes four UNESCO World Heritage Sites: Changdeokgung Palace, Hwaseong Fortress, Jongmyo Shrine, and the Royal Tombs of the Joseon Dynasty.
 Seoul is a hub for land travel throughout South Korea and the nearby Incheon International Airport offers express bus and rail (AREX) services to Seoul.

 Exchange programs require a balance of sending and receiving students, therefore exchange programs may not consistently be available in the semester you are seeking to study abroad.
 Please inquire with the GEO Advisor for the most up-to-date information on your program choice, and have some alternative programs in mind should the exchange program not be available or be competitive.

-Fall Semester (August--December)
+Term: Fall Semester (August--December)

 Spring Semester (February--June)

 Deadlines: Fall Semester: March 15 (or first Monday thereafter)

 Spring Semester: October 1 (or first Monday thereafter)